chriscrowe/docker-pihole-unbound/one-container/README.md

 ## Usage

 First create a `.env` file to substitute variables for your deployment.

+Then create a folder on the host machine where you want to store your unbound config.
+Copy the unbound-pihole.conf file into this folder and make your changes.
 ### Required environment variables

 > Vars and descriptions replicated from the [official pihole container](https://github.com/pi-hole/docker-pi-hole/):